NutriTeqnician/FARS/README.md

 ## Instructions

+The purpose of this assessment is for you to combine your skills of creating, writing, documenting, and testing an R package with releasing that package on GitHub.
 For this assessment you must:

 Write a vignette to include in your package using knitr and R Markdown;